geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 ## Animating an element from one page to the next

 Okay, now let's implement something a little more app-like.
 The fruit images on the list and the details pages are conceptually the _same element_.
 They just happen to be represented by different HTML elements and appear on different pages.
 To make that relationship clear, we could animate the image on the list page to the position of the image on the details page the user is navigating to.
-This is a little hard to explain in text, so skip to the end to watch a video of the final interaction if you're more visual.
+This is a little hard to explain in text, so skip to the end to watch a video of the final result if you want.

-This is something that would've been tricky to do with current browser APIs.
-However, the shared element transition API makes this possible even though they’re different elements.
+This is something that would've been tricky to do with current browser APIs, but the shared element transition API makes this possible.
 To do this, we need to add a `page-transition-tag` to each element.
-The browser will animate elements with the same `page-transition-tag` from its position on the old page to its position on the new page.
+The browser will animate elements with the same `page-transition-tag` from their position on the old page to their position on the new page.

 First, go to `src/lib/Icon.svelte`.
 This is the component with the fruit image on the list page.
 Add a CSS rule targeting the image.